 At Stanley Black & Decker, we are committed to transparent reporting of our environment, health and safety results.
 Using 2015 as a baseline, we set five-year targets to reduce adverse impacts on our people and our planet while improving the sustainability of our products.
-In June of 2020, we hit those marks.

 * Operational means manufacturing sites and distribution centers only.

 Chart of Stanley Black & Decker ecosmart scorecard: energy intensity (kbtu/hr) and 2020 renewable energy source %